47, Jalan Taman Pantai, Taman Bukit Pantai, 59100 Kuala lumpur

 Social Media Advertising

 Facebook, Instagram, YouTube, you can’t afford to build a digital advertising strategy that ignores these platforms.
 Facebook alone has more than 1.5 billion daily active users.
 We’re not saying you want to target all of them of course, but it’s hard to ignore the kind of platform that offers access to over one-fifth of the entire global population.
 Platforms like Facebook hold an almost alarming amount of information about their users, which creates a fantastic targeted advertising opportunity for your brand.
+Its up to you to determine your target audience, and then leave it all to The Marketing Heaven, while observing the organic growth of your social media status.

 Influencer advertising is an important emerging tactic for brand visibility.
 Think of it like product placement, but instead of placing it in traditional media, you’re giving it to some dazzlingly trendy YouTube or Instagram star who then pretends they like your product.
 That’s a pretty cynical view of it all, but there’s no doubt that influencer advertising can have a substantial reach.
 There are handy influencer payment guides out there exploring the cost, but comparing that cost to traditional media outreach is often touted as a favourable economic proposition.